aridag/TDA_PSEUDOTIME/README.md

   - Dates are in the format YYYY-mm-dd
 - Create a time line for each subject starting from the first observation (minimum date)

+- Imputation - this is optional (e.g. the example file has no missingness)

 2. Compute Distance Matrix and Function
 - Choose a distance metric (Euclidean or Cosine), default is Cosine
 - Create Lens Functions (Mean, Max, L-infinity centrality, Single Value Decomposition 1st and 2nd component)